Robert W. Smith (musician): Biography

-Smith's "New Day Rising" & "Don Quixote" were nominated for the 8th Annual Independent Music Awards for Contemporary Classical Album.
-However, they did not win any awards.
+His album Don Quixote was nominated for the 8th Annual Independent Music Awards for Contemporary Classical Album.

-He is now the coordinator of the Music Industry program at Troy University as well as the Vice-President of Product Development for the C. L. Barnhouse Company and Walking Frog Records.
+Smith was the coordinator of the Music Industry program at Troy University as well as the Vice-President of Product Development for the C. L. Barnhouse Company and Walking Frog Records.

+Robert W. Smith died due to complications following heart surgery in Montgomery, Alabama, on September 21, 2023.

 Compositions

-Currently, Smith has over 700 published works, including three symphonies.
+Smith published over 600 works, including three symphonies.